imba/imba.io/docs/guides.md

 you have one set up.
 Then, make sure to `require 'imba'`, usually the entry point of your application.

-## Usage
+# Usage

-### CLI

-Once you have installed Imba (globally), you should have access to the imba executable in your terminal.
-You can use this to run, compile, and analyze your imba-files.
+Once you have installed Imba (globally), you should have access to three command-line utilties.

+### imba

+Utility for running imba scripts.
+Acts as a wrapper around node which can run .imba files (including requires).

 `> imba sample.imba` will run the file sample.imba

+### imbapack

+This is a thin wrapper around webpack, and is the recommended way to build your imba projects.
+It takes all the same options as webpack, but injects the imba-loader and related extensions and module configuration.
+This means that you could create a plain webpack.config.js and just run `imbapack` instead of `webpack`.
+The config can include other loaders and plugins, imbapack should be able to inject the additional config correctly.

+### imbac

-`> imba compile src/` will compile all imba files inside src (recursively).
+`> imbac src/` will compile all imba files inside src (recursively).
 By default, Imba will look for a matching lib/ directory, and save the resulting files there.
 If no such directory exists, it will save the resulting js files in the same directories as their corresponding imba files.

-`> imba watch src/` will compile like above, but watch for changes as well, and recompile when needed.
-It takes all the same options as imba compile.

-> Tip!
-When compiling files and folders without specifying an output location Imba will follow a specific convention.
-If the path includes a src/ directory, and there is a sibling lib/ directory, Imba will automatically choose this path.
-If you have the directories `/myapp/src` and `/myapp/lib`, running `> imba compile /myapp/src/app.imba` will by default write the compiled code to `/myapp/lib/app.js`.

-### Webpack

-For real projects, you might not want to keep the compiled code in the repository.
-The recommended way to use Imba in the browser is to compile your project with webpack.
-With webpack it is trivial to continually build your project, with source-mapping++ in development, and minification++ in production.
-Check out [imba-loader](https://github.com/judofyr/imba-loader) for more information.

-### Browserify

-Since Imba compiles to plain old javascript, you can use browserify as well.
-Until there is a plugin for browserify you will need to compile/watch the imba files/directories using the CLI and use browserify on the compiled code.
+`> imbac -o out.js input.imba` will compile the file input.imba to out.js

+`> imbac -w -o lib/ src/` compiles all files in src to lib, and recopmiles when they are modified

+All the other options can bee found by calling `> imbac --help`

-## Plugins
+# Plugins

 Support for Atom and other editors is on the roadmap, but currently Sublime Text 3 is the only official editor/ide for Imba.